Consumer edition active

 Substance use disorders have become widespread and have resulted in a rising number of deaths.
 In response to this growing epidemic, many organizations have established harm-reduction programs to provide education, counseling, and referral for treatment.
 Their purpose is to reduce the harm of drug use in users who cannot stop.
 Some provide national telephone helplines.

-Because sharing needles is a common cause of HIV infection, hepatitis, and other infectious, some harm-reduction programs provide clean needles and syringes so people do not reuse others’ needles.
+Because sharing needles is a common cause of HIV infection, hepatitis, and other infections, some harm-reduction programs provide clean needles and syringes so people do not reuse others’ needles.
 This strategy helps reduce the spread (and the cost to society) of these infections.

 Drugs Mentioned In This Article